A&B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 8 Hour Seats: Dedicated conference chairs designed to be comfortable for duration of a meeting, typically 8 hours.

 Handout: Material that can be informative or educational given to the audience before, during or after a speaker's presentation.
+More often than not this is now presented online (intranet, event site) for download, or on memory stick rather than the more traditional paper handouts.

 Herringbone Layout: Seating arrangement in which chairs are arranged in rows slanted in a V shape (at a 45˚angle) and separated by a centre aisle.